transformation-dev/matrx/README.md

 ## License

 All of the components found in the packages folder are open sourced under the MIT license but this main project is not open source licensed... eventhough the source is currently "open".
-For now, feel free to look at the code in this main project as an example for how to use the open sourced components and of course, we'd love for you to use the open sourced components.
+Right now, it's current purpose is to provide end-to-end testing for the open sourced components.
+Feel free to look at the code in this main project as an example for how to use the open sourced components and of course, we'd love for you to use the open sourced components.
 Please contact us if you wish to use this parent project for commercial purposes.

 ## Notes for development

-### Developing on a Chromebook

-On the Chromebook, I needed to hack the node_modules/sapper/sapper-dev-client.js by commenting out the entire contents of the connect function.
-This disables live reload but it didn't work anyway and this way we don't get an error message every few seconds.

 ### Using external components